no-defun-allowed/llama.cl/README.md

 ## Performance

+### Lisp

-On a reference system (Intel i7-5930K, 3.5 GHz, 6 cores, 64GB DDR4), the stories15M model achieves approximately 20 tokens/second using SBCL.
+On a reference system Intel(R) Core(TM) Ultra 7 155H 16/22 cores, 32GB DDR4 RAM), the stories110M model achieves approximately 3 tokens/second using SBCL and common lisp along and 22 tokens/sec with SBCL+LLA with 9 threads for lparallel and 3 for MKL BLAS.

-The current implementation includes experimental parallelization support.
 Performance characteristics vary based on model size and hardware configuration.
 For the stories15M model, parallelization overhead may exceed benefits on some systems.
+See the file benchmarks.md for benchmarking instructions.
+You'll want to tune the lparallel and BLAS number of threads to find the sweet spot for you machine and model.

 ## Roadmap

 - Extend compatibility to additional Common Lisp implementations
-- Implement optimized matrix operations using BLAS and cuBLAS
 - Add support for quantized models

 ## Contributing